trap-representation/Chlore/index.md

 #### What I use Chlore for ####

-About everything I do nowadays.
-Heck, my primary text editor ([YET](https://github.com/trap-representation/YET)) is written in Chlore.
+About everything I do nowadays, which includes, but is not limited to: compiler development, implementing emulators, and sometimes writing my own utilities instead of downloading random stuff off the internet.
+Heck, even the text editor I use now ([YET](https://github.com/trap-representation/YET)) is written in Chlore.
 Here's a GIF of the YET text editor in action:
 ![YET in action](./yet_in_action.gif)

 #### A simple Hello World program written in a standard compliant implementation of Chlore: ####